 The Fund and its Scholars are a legacy to Dr. Zlotnick’s career in local, regional, trans-border, and international pediatric care and teaching, which began at Stanford and continued with his close affection for the Stanford University School of Medicine and the Department of Pediatrics.

 The Fund will be used for medical students interested in pediatrics, pediatric residents, or pediatric faculty members participating in rotations at established sites such as the Cachamsi program in Ecuador for clinical and medical Spanish education or FASEH in Brazil (for residents and faculty only).
 Medical students interested in pediatrics and pediatric residents will be given preference.
 Applicants with long-standing relationships at other sites in Central and South America must receive approval to travel to these sites from the program.
 It is expected that participants will rotate in the children’s hospital and pediatric clinics in qualified and approved programs.
 Scholarships are available for a minimum of six-week rotations.

 Stanford medical students interested in pediatrics*, pediatric residents, and pediatric faculty.

 Travel expenses, accommodations, and food/board, to support the recipients volunteering their time and skills.

 Funds are not to be used for salary backfill or other compensation to recipients.

-Scholars will be selected from the pool of Mary Duke Biddle scholars each year.
-Application deadlines and information is available on the MDB program page.
+Scholars will be selected from the pool of Stanford Global Child Health Travel Scholarship awardees each year.
+Application deadlines and information are available on the program page.

 2018 Scholar, Ben Lerman